skaag/ssl-cert-check/README.md

        { [ -s common_name ] && [ -p port] } || { [ -f cert_file ] } || { [ -c cert file ] } || { [ -d cert dir ] }"

-  -a                : Send a warning message through E-mail -b                : Will not print header
+  -a                : Send a warning message through E-mail -A                : Send a warning message through Slack -b                : Will not print header
   -c cert file      : Print the expiration date for the PEM or PKCS12 formatted certificate in cert file -d cert directory : Print the expiration date for the PEM or PKCS12 formatted certificates in cert directory